I'm near retirement - what are my options?

 Tip two: work longer

-There is no fixed retirement age in the UK.
-You may be able to boost your retirement income by working a bit longer, or by putting off claiming your State Pension – or both.
+There is no fixed retirement age in Northern Ireland.
+You may be able to boost your retirement income by working a bit longer, or by deferring your State Pension claim – or both.

 Tip three: make the most of any personal pensions

 Know your State Pension age

-The State Pension age is changing.
+State Pension age is increasing.
 Over time, women will have the same State Pension age as men.
-If you are a woman getting close to retirement, this might affect you.
+If you are a woman getting close to retirement, this will affect you.

-- the State Pension age is 65 for men born before 6 April 1953
+- State Pension age is 65 for men born before 6 April 1953

-- from 6 April 2020 the State Pension age will be 65 for both men and women will increase to 66 between December 2018 and October 2020
+- State Pension age for both men and women will increase to 66 between December 2018 and October 2020